Puerto Ricans desperate for cell service turn to Mexican carrier

 The coverage picture on Puerto Rico overall remains dire, with 88.8 percent of the island’s cell towers out of service as of Sunday, according to the latest U.S. Federal Communications Commission update.

-AT&T, the commonwealth’s biggest wireless provider, T-Mobile and Sprint did not disclose how much of their networks are up and running.
+Neither AT&T, the commonwealth’s biggest wireless provider, nor T-Mobile or Sprint disclosed how much of their networks are up and running.
+AT&T spokesman Fletcher Cook said on Sunday that it was making “steady progress” with temporary cell sites and generators that have processed 100,000 calls in the previous 24 hours, and has more equipment and staff arriving in coming days.

-AT&T, however, said on Monday its sites were carrying 8 million calls and 4 million texts per day in addition to 100,000 calls and 500,000 text for the last three days on temporary cell sites.

 The lack of commercial power remains a significant problem, he added.